AustinCodingAcademy/temp-101-ebook/ebook-folder/docs/module-2/windowMethods.md

 ### Window.open & Window.close Methods

-Let's play with two more Window object methods before we move into the fun stuff.

 The Window object has more properties than the Console object and far more methods than just `alert()`, in fact, it has 31 properties, 26 methods, and 80 events in total.
 You can learn to use each of them by [reading the documentation](https://www.w3schools.com/jsref/obj_window.asp) on them.
 For now, let's look at two of them `.open()` and `.close()`.

 These methods, respectively, open and close a new window.
 Check it out.

 ```html
 <!-- 101-onlineClothingStore/index.html -->
  <body>